Dredd: Home media

-Future
+Reboot

 At the London Film and Comic Con in July 2012, Garland said that a North American gross of over $50 million for Dredd would make sequels possible and that he had plans for a trilogy of films.
 A second film would focus on the origins of Dredd and Mega-City One, and a third would introduce Dredd's nemeses, the undead Judge Death and his Dark Judges.
 In August 2012, Garland said that a Judge Dredd television series would be a positive future step for the series.
 In September 2012, Garland said that he would explore the "Origins" and "Democracy" storylines, would introduce characters Judge Cal and Chopper, and would pursue the concept that Judge Dredd is a fascist.
 That same month, Macdonald said that further films would be made in partnership with IM Global and would likely be shot in South Africa.

 In March 2013, executive producer Adi Shankar said that a sequel was unlikely.
 In May 2013, Urban said that a sequel was still possible, noting that the film had found an audience, and the response of fans could resurrect the project.
 Dredd fans on Facebook launched a petition calling for a sequel.
 In July 2013, 2000 AD endorsed the fan petition, supporting the campaign by printing advertisements in their publications, and by September 2013 it had attracted over 80,000 signatures.
 In April 2013, 2000 AD released an image teasing a continuation of the film in comic book form with a release date scheduled for September 2013.
 The comic, titled Dredd: Underbelly, was made available in Judge Dredd Megazine #340 which was released on 18 September 2013.